mdn/content/files/en-us/web/api/window/requestanimationframe/index.md

 > **Warning:** Be sure to always use the first argument (or some other method for
 > getting the current time) to calculate how much the animation will progress in
-> a frame, **otherwise the animation will run faster on high refresh rate screens**.
+> a frame — **otherwise the animation will run faster on high refresh-rate screens**.
-> See the examples belows for ways to do this.
+> For ways to do that, see the examples below.

 ## Syntax